-CAR ACCIDENT RAN RED LIGHT INTERSECTION CAMERA MN INJURY LAWYER
+CAR RAN RED LIGHT INTERSECTION CAMERA INJURY LAWYER

 Intersection Safety Cameras Reduce Crashes and Save Lives

-A Columbus, Ohio study found that the number of people running red lights at the city’s first two intersections with cameras dropped from 1,684 violators in March 2006 to 477 in August of 2006, a 71 percent decrease.
+However, a study in one city found that the number of people running red lights at the city’s first two intersections with cameras dropped from 1,684 to 477 in one year.
+That is a 71 percent decrease.
 (Ohio Post Dispatch, September 25, 2006)

-MSD supports the Red Light Camera legislation not because it wants more cameras watching everything that we do but because people are being killed and severely injured due to many drivers who are in a big hurry and violate the law by rushing through intersections even against the red light.
+Remember, no one is violating your privacy if you do not violate the law.
+This is a safety issue and not a financial issue.
+MSD supports the Red Light Camera legislation not because it wants more cameras watching everything that we do.
+It’s because people are being killed and severely injured due to many drivers who are in a big hurry and violate the law by rushing through intersections even against the red light.

 MSD has this saying on its website: “Don’t let the two minutes you save on the road be the last two minutes of someone’s life.”
 This is so fitting for this issue.
 Is running a red light worth your life or my loved one’s just to get to your destination a few minutes faster?

 People obey the law for two main reasons, either because it is the right thing to do, or they believe they will be caught if they don’t.
 Cameras will make a big difference for the latter.
 Preventing the crash is so much more important than the ticket after the fact.
 Knowing the camera or a police officer is at the intersection will curb many violations and SAVE LIVES.

 Pam Rochlin and David Rochlin are among the best MN Car Accident Attorneys.
 If you have been injured in a car crash because the other driver ran a red light, or your family member has been killed, please call us for a free consultation.
 Our injury lawyers will make sure your rights are protected and that you receive the compensation you are entitled to.